tavish-mishra/tropicalattentiontrials/README.md

 # Tropical-Attention
 Official repository for the paper "Tropical Attention: Neural Algorithmic Reasoning for Combinatorial Algorithms."

-It contains all code, data-set generators, and pretrained checkpoints.
 ---

 ### 1. Repository Contents